 - Better comfort – faulty ductwork often results in uneven cooling.
 By sealing your ductwork, the air in your ducts gets delivered in its entirety to your indoor living spaces.

 Common Signs of Faulty Ductwork

 - Excessive humidity

 - Hot and cold spots

 Faulty ductwork doesn’t just make your indoors uncomfortable; it can negatively impact your monthly energy bills.
-Help yourself and your air conditioning by scheduling professional duct sealing in Glendale with a trained JW Heating & Air technician.
+Help yourself and your air conditioning by scheduling professional duct sealing in Glendale with a trained JW Heating and Air technician.